algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

       - Arn
 ```

-#### Required permissions

-Note that the template above describes the creation of CloudFormation, IAM, and SQS resources, so in order to use the template you'll need to be a user (or assume a role) with the following AWS permissions:

-**CloudFormation**: CreateStack and DescribeStacks (on all resources)

-**IAM**: CreateRole, GetRole, and PutRolePolicy (on all resources)

-**SQS**: CreateQueue, GetQueueAttributes, and SetQueueAttributes (on all resources)

 #### Template components

-##### Scenarios

-There are two possible scenarios that describe the relationship between the AWS account that creates the SQS queue and the account running the Algorithmia cluster that'll be using the queue as a message broker.

-1. The SQS queue is created within the account that's running the Algorithmia cluster.
-2. The SQS queue is created within a **different** account than the one running the Algorithmia cluster.

-##### Scenario #1: Queue created in the same AWS account

-CloudFormation configures SQS with the appropriate IAM permissions to ensure that your Algorithmia cluster is able to take actions on messages from the target queue.
-As written, the CloudFormation template supports Scenario #1.
-That is to say that from within the account running Algorithmia, you can use the CloudFormation template as provided to create all the resources you need, without any additional steps.

-If you're in this scenario and don't need to explore the details of the resources being created, you can skip ahead to [Creating a stack with CloudFormation](#creating-a-stack-with-cloudformation).

-##### Scenario #2: Queue created in a different AWS account

-If you create an SQS queue in a different account than the one running the Algorithmia cluster, you'll need to understand a few key components of the CloudFormation template in order to appropriately configure SQS to work with Event Flows.

-Let's begin by considering an AWS-hosted instance of Algorithmia Enterprise running in some AWS account called `ACCOUNT_AE`.
+To understand the resource stack, let's begin by considering an instance of Algorithmia Enterprise running in some AWS account called `ACCOUNT_AE`.
 All nodes in this Algorithmia instance run with the same IAM instance profile, which has a set of IAM policies attached to it.

+Let's also suppose that you're in [Scenario #2](#scenario-2-queue-created-in-a-different-aws-account), creating an SQS queue in some other AWS account called `ACCOUNT_SQS`.
+This account needs an IAM role and policy created to allow for reading, acknowledging, and deleting messages from the target SQS queue.
+Let's call this role `READ_SQS`; it must be created within `ACCOUNT_SQS`, specifying the appropriate permissions on the SQS queue.

-The following diagram is a visual representation of the AWS account and associated resources, which will be explained below.
+The following diagram is a visual representation of this configuration, and we'll continue to explore it below.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/iam-sqs-relationships.png" alt="SQS and Algorithmia permission diagram">

-Let's also suppose that you create an SQS queue (to be used as a message broker with Event Flows) in some other AWS account called `ACCOUNT_SQS`.
-This account needs an IAM role and policy created that allows reading, acknowledging, and deleting messages from the SQS queue.
-Let's call this role `READ_SQS`.
-It must be created within the `ACCOUNT_SQS` account, specifying the appropriate permissions on the SQS queue **QueueName** (note that this is the name of the queue specified [above](#1-gathering-required-information-from-algorithmia-and-defining-queue-parameters)).

-Here's what the `READ_SQS` permission policy looks like.
+Here's what the `READ_SQS` permission policy looks like in JSON. (**NOTE: This policy is created by CloudFormation.**)

 ```json
 {